Minnesota's Olmstead Plan

 The Olmstead Plan is a set of goals for Minnesota state agencies.
 The goals help fulfill the right of people with disabilities to live full, integrated lives in their communities.

-The Plan covers a variety of topics including individual choice, person-centered planning, housing, education, employment, transportation, and more.
+The plan covers a variety of topics including individual choice, person-centered planning, housing, education, employment, transportation, and more.

 Why Olmstead?